 In a world where it sometimes seems as if everyone is a photographer, it can be difficult to create work that stands out from the norm.
 Clients often ask us, how do I find a creative voice of my own?
 Spending time understanding what you like and don’t like is an important part of the journey.
 This workshop is aimed at stimulating your creativity and nurturing your own unique style.

-In the morning, in a combination of talks, practical sessions and group discussions, Rachael and Adrian will help you to explore different approaches to creativity and hone your individual artistic taste.
+In the first session, in a combination of talks, practical sessions and group discussions, Rachael and Adrian will help you to explore different approaches to creativity and hone your individual artistic taste.
 We will think about what makes a successful photograph, the role of subjectivity, experimentation and the power of the portfolio versus the stand-alone image.
-As a group, we will work on methods for generating ideas and how to develop a practical workflow that encourages a creative mindset.
+As a group, we will work on methods for generating ideas and how to develop a workflow that encourages a creative mindset.

 Rachael and Adrian will lead the discussions and offer their opinions and expertise but the whole group will be encouraged to participate.
-Having run this workshop more than once, Rachael and Adrian are convinced that everyone learns from actively reviewing and discussing the work of the other photographers in the room.
+Having run this workshop several times, Rachael and Adrian are convinced that everyone learns from actively reviewing and discussing the work of the other photographers in the room.
 This is a rare opportunity to receive and offer objective and constructive input in a safe, non-competitive environment with other creative photographers who, unlike family and friends, aren't just going to tell you what you want to hear.
 If that worries you, remember that everyone will be supportive as they will be about to undergo the same process themselves!

 This thought-provoking workshop will push your boundaries, a vital step to developing your creativity: